nosrati-puria/CleanArchitecture.DemoApp/Readme.txt

 For next Step we should:

-3- add seed data for manager.
+1- add seed data for manager.
-4- move 'Shared' from domain to SharedKernel.
+2- sign up
+3- Crud pages for employee